DigitalEuan/UBP_Repo/ubp_weather/01/README.txt

 # The Universal Binary Principle (UBP) Validation Study

-**A Rigorous Computational Validation of UBP's Mathematical Foundations and Predictive Dynamics**
+A Rigorous Computational Validation of UBP's Mathematical Foundations and Predictive Dynamics**

 This repository contains the computational scripts and notebooks that rigorously validate the Universal Binary Principle (UBP) framework, demonstrating that its specialized terminology (NRCI, Observer, TGIC, GLR) is mathematically **isomorphic** to well-established concepts in Information Theory, Measurement Theory, and Computational Physics.

 The goal is to prove that UBP is not exotic mathematics but orthodox theory expressed in a novel, coherence-native computational language.

-## 🚀 Get Started: Dynamic Flow Simulation
+## Get Started: Dynamic Flow Simulation

 The core predictive power of the UBP is demonstrated in the latest notebook, which models directional transport (advection) and flow resistance.